louiseanne/Matplotlib-practice/README.md

-# matplotlibpractice
- My HW02 assignment for CS40
+# HW 02 for CS40 - matplotlib practice